harrshvrdhan-333/Failed-Login-Attempts-Analysis/README.md

 # 📝 Conclusion

-This project demonstrates a basic **SOC L1 authentication investigation using Splunk**.
+This project demonstrates a **SOC L1 authentication investigation using Splunk**.

-Five failed Windows authentication events were identified and analyzed using Event ID 4625.
-The investigation examined the affected account, source address, failure reasons, and authentication patterns.
+The investigation identified five failed Windows authentication events and analyzed their account, source address, failure reason, authentication type, and surrounding authentication activity.

+Event ID **4625** was correlated with Event ID **4624**, and the authentication timeline was reviewed to understand the relationship between failed and successful logons.

-The observed events originated from `127.0.0.1` and involved a machine/system account.
-No confirmed evidence of an external brute-force attack was identified.
+The investigated failed events originated from `127.0.0.1` and involved a machine/system account.
+Based on the available evidence, no confirmed external brute-force attack was identified.

-The investigation highlights the importance of **correlating authentication events and analyzing contextual evidence before classifying an alert as malicious**.
+This investigation demonstrates the importance of **correlation, timeline analysis, and evidence-based classification rather than automatically labeling failed logins as malicious activity**.